isabella232/sign-integrations.en/help/coupa/install.md

 ## Configure Adobe Sign Group for [!DNL Coupa BSM Suite] {#configure-adobe-sign-for-coupa}

-To have a dedicated usage of Adobe Sign for [!DNL Coupa] within your organization, the administrators must create an Adobe Sign group specifically for [!DNL Coupa BSM Suite] usage.
+To have a dedicated usage of Adobe Sign for [!DNL Coupa] within an organization, the administrators must create an Adobe Sign group specifically for [!DNL Coupa BSM Suite] usage.
 This Adobe Sign group should have a single group admin user account that acts as the service account.
-Since this service account is used for all signature requests, it should be kept anonymous, for instance `Legal@xyz.com`, `Purchasing@xyz.com`, `CoupaCLM@xyz.com`, or else, rather than personal, such as `Bob.Smith@xyz.com`.
+Since this service account is used for all signature requests, it should be kept anonymous, for instance, `Legal@xyz.com`, `Purchasing@xyz.com`, or `CoupaCLM@xyz.com`, rather than personal, such as `Bob.Smith@xyz.com`.

 ### Create a User and Group in Adobe Sign {#create-sign-user-group}